Spring Champion Stakes

 Markets open for the Spring Champion Stakes around August/September.
-Bookmakers will identify which horses have been nominated for the spring carnival staying races and frame a market accordingly.
+Australian online bookmakers will identify which horses have been nominated for the spring carnival staying races and frame a market accordingly.

 Spring Champion Stakes betting guide

 The well-bred horses have a good record in the Spring Champion Stakes.
-Punters should be looking towards the horses which are bred to see out a strong 2000m-2400m and also horses which are on the path towards the Victoria Derby.
+Punters should be looking towards the horses which are bred to see out a strong 2000m-2400m and also horses which are on the path towards the Victoria Derby and the VRC Oaks.

 This is a key betting strategy as the stronger three-year-olds will be in top form at this time of the year and the stronger types have a great record in the race.

 Betting on favourites in this race is a recipe for disaster.
-Only one of the last 10 winners was the bookmakers favourite (Vanbrugh, 2015) and only three favourites over the last 10 years have placed.
+Only three of the last 11 winners was the bookmakers favourite and only six favourites over the last 12 years have placed.
 However that has changed somewhat over the past few years, with the last three favourites saluting.

 There have been some notable favourites win the Spring Champion Stakes with Platinum Scissors, Universal Prince, Tie The Knot and Magic Of Sydney, so it’s not beyond the realm of possibility.

 Recent history has favoured punters who can spot value in a strong three-year-old.
 Recent winners have included Hampton Court, Complacent and It’s A Dundeel – all three strong types which were all serious thoroughbreds over the longer staying distances.

 Add Monaco Consul to that list which won in 2009 at ridiculous odds of $50.
 The New Zealand runner would later become a top stayer and it gave punters reason to start looking away from the 1600m-2000m horses and more towards the staying types.